Is Alcoholics Anonymous for me?

 Ever wondered if AA could help you?
-Only you can decide whether you want to give A.A. a try ? whether you think it can help you.
+Only you can decide whether you want to give A.A. a try and whether you think it can help you.

 We who are in A.A. came because we finally gave up trying to control our drinking.
 We still hated to admit that we could never drink safely.
 Then we heard from other A.A. members that we were sick.
 (We thought so for years!)
 We found out that many people suffered from the same feelings of guilt and loneliness and hopelessness that we did.
 We found out that we had these feelings because we had the disease of alcoholism.

-- Have you ever decided to stop drinking for a week or so, but only lasted for a couple of days?
+Have you ever decided to stop drinking for a week or so, but only lasted for a couple of days?
 Most of us in A.A. made all kinds of promises to ourselves and to our families.
-We could not keep them.hen we came to A.A.
-A.A. said: “Just try not to drink today.”
+We could not keep them.
+But when we came to A.A., we were told: “Just try not to drink today."
 (If you do not drink today, you cannot get drunk today.)

 What is AA?

 Alcoholics Anonymous is an international fellowship of men and women who have had a drinking problem.
 It is nonprofessional, self-supporting, multiracial, apolitical, and available almost everywhere.

 There are no age or education requirements.
 Membership is open to anyone who wants to do something about his or her drinking problem.

 A.A. members share their experience with anyone seeking help with a drinking problem; they give person-to-person service or sponsorship to the alcoholic coming to A.A. from any source.

 The A.A. program, set forth in our Twelve Steps, offers the alcoholic a way to develop a satisfying life without alcohol.